 - Determine whether the extent of due diligence being performed is adequate when showing the performance of other advisers and investment products (including mutual funds, private funds, etc.);

 - Confirm that books and records are on file to substantiate all performance used in marketing and advertising;

 - Ensure accompanying disclosures in marketing and advertising are detailed and complete, especially if using hypothetical, or even model performance; and

 - Review and test current policies and procedures regarding marketing activities to verify they are appropriate and adequate.

-CCLS can help with any or all of the above, and we also offer marketing review services.
-For information, please contact us at firstname.lastname@example.org or (619) 278-0020.
+Core Compliance can help with any or all of the above, and we also offer marketing review services.
+For information, please contact us at (619) 278-0020 to schedule a consultation.